zero-one-group/welcome-entry-level/README.md

 # Welcome Entry Level

-Guideline for student to land their first tech job.
-Apply to Zero One Group if you finish it!
+Guideline for Indonesian student to land their first tech job at Zero One Group.

 ## Contents